MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 Notes:

-Assessment task due: Assignment Part D-Implementation(by 27/10/2024, at
+Assessment task due: Assignment Part D-[[Implementation]](by 27/10/2024, at

 11:59 pm)

-In the review lecture, we mostly review SQL-related concepts to help the students
+In the review lecture, we mostly review SQL-related concepts to [[help]] the students

 prepare for the SQL test.